just-do-halee/utils-results/README.md

 }
 ```
 ---
-Well, we can also handle io::Error more idiomatic way.
+Well, we can also handle io::Error more idiomatic way. (feature = "std")

 ## ***Matching `io::Error`***
 ```rust